 Title tag, the detail that changes everything in web writing

 You already know that on the web content is king to drive traffic to a website.
-In content writing, many tips and best practices allow you to tell users and search engines which key points of your texts and articles.
-Today I'm talking about title tagsalso known as Hn tags, which allow you to structure the important titles of your content to indicate the different subjects and accompany the reading in a fluid manner.
+In content writing, many tips and best practices allow you to tell users and search engines what are the key points of your texts and articles.
+Today I am talking about title tagsalso known as Hn tags, which allow you to structure the important titles of your content to indicate the different subjects and accompany the reading in a fluid manner.

 To optimize the pages of a site, the use of HTML tags H1 to H6 is essential.
-These beacons ensure not only the article structure or a web page, but also improve the quality of the of its contents.
+These beacons ensure not only the structure of an article or a web page, but also improve the quality of of its contents.

-Find out everything you need to know about these famous tags that change everything!
+Find out everything you need to know about these famous H1, H2, H3 tags that change everything!

 Hn tags: what are they?

-These tags are classified according to their pecking order in order to build the content of the article and to indicate the hierarchical levels of your content.
-Depending on the level of the title, the font shapes can vary (your main H1 title will for example be larger in size than a secondary H3 or H4 which will simply be bolded in your text to indicate a sub-section break).
+These tags are classified according to their order of importance in order to build the content of the article and indicate the hierarchical levels of your content.
+Depending on the level of the title, the font shapes can vary (for example, your main H1 title will be larger in size than a secondary H3 or H4 which will simply be bolded in your text to indicate a sub-section break).
 Commonly, the H1 will have the largest font size, then the H2 and so on.
 It is also possible to define bold headings and assign them a color for more simplicity and structure in your web pages.

 What is the purpose of a title tag?